aeinbu/webpack-application-template/README.md

 ### ...or
 1. Create a folder: `src`.
-2. Copy five files: `webpack.*.config.js` (=3 files), and `.gitignore` and `package.json`.
+2. Copy five files: `webpack.*.config.js` (=5 files), and `.gitignore` and `package.json`.
-3. Modify `package.json`, and run `npm update` to pull inn all dependencies.
+3. Modify `package.json`, and run `npm install` to pull inn all dependencies.

 ## Adding loaders or plugins
+- Compilation plugins should primarily be added to `babelrc` file.
 - Loaders and plugins that are common to all build configuration should be added to `webpack.common.config.js`
-- `webpack.serve.config.js` and `webpack.build.config.js` contain additional configuration that is specific for the different builds.
+- `webpack.development.config.js`  and `webpack.production.config.js` contain additional configuration that is specific for the different builds.
+- `webpack.serve.config` extends the development configuration, adding configuration relevant to `webpack-dev-server`.

 ### Adding support for Typescript
 Run on the commandline: